kenchirchir/Semantic-HTML-Refactor/README.md

 Related Content: Used <section> with a heading and consistent structure (ul > li > article).

-Cards: Refactored .cards and .card into a list of <article>s within a <section>.

-Sidebar: Converted generic sidebar into an <aside> with subsections.

-Accessibility:

-Added a skip link (Skip to main content) pointing to #main.

 Provided proper <label> for the search input.

 Added aria-label to nav elements without visible headings.